Visit Sapa in Vietnam

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 How to get there?From Hanoi, the hysterical and cozy metropolis of Vietnam, there are several options to get to Sapa.
-The sleeper train takes you to Lao Cai, 40 km from the Chinese border.
+The sleeper train takes you to Lao Cai, 40 km (25 miles) from the Chinese border.
 The train journey takes around 8 hours and the price of a ticket starts from 25 us Dollar.
 The price depends on your choice for a hard or soft sleeper.
 From Lao Cai it is another hours drive with the minivan along a winding but beautiful route.
 You can buy a combi ticket for Train + Minivan at the main station in Hanoi.

-In Sapa town you can easily arrange a trekking, because there are just as many guides as tourists on the street.
+In Sapa town you can easily arrange a trekking, there are just as many guides as tourists on the street.
 The guides with traditional clothing are called Hmong women.
 When you are dropped in the city, the chances are that you are immediately attacked by them.